Senior Session Welcome Guide

 Absolutely!
 I know several makeup artists who will come right to your session, style you, and then stay for part of the shoot to pamper you and give you touchups.
-That add-on fee will be from $150 to $200 (per person).
+That add-on fee will be $200 (per person).
 Let me know when you book if you would like me to hire someone for you, and I will take care of booking her services.

 WHAT ABOUT POSING?
 DO I NEED TO PRACTICE?